ajbkr/back/README.md

 Avoid the critters roaming the grasslands, collect coins, and make your way to the chequered flag to advance to the next island.
 Rinse and repeat.

-Arrow keys, WASD, or ZQSD to move on desktop; virtual joystick to move on mobile/tablet.
+Arrow keys, WASD/ZQSD, or a gamepad's left stick to move on desktop; virtual joystick to move on mobile/tablet.

 [Play now!](https://ajbkr.github.io/back/)